LeakDetectAI/autosca-hw-wallet-tester/README.md

 Dependencies
 ------------
-autosca-wallet depends on NumPy, SciPy, matplotlib, scikit-learn, joblib and tqdm, tensorflow, tensorflow_addons, keras_tuner, keras, autokeras.
+deepscapy depends on NumPy, SciPy, matplotlib, scikit-learn, joblib and tqdm, tensorflow, tensorflow_addons, keras_tuner, keras, autokeras.
 For data processing and generation you will also need and pandas.